 What is Data Science?

-Data science is the practice of using computer science and other disciplines to glean meaningful insights from vast amounts of data to solve problems, create more efficient systems and predict future trends.
+Data Science is the practice of using computer science and other disciplines to discover meaningful insights from vast amounts of data to solve problems, create more efficient systems and predict future trends.
 In a world where big data touches every part of our lives, there is a growing need for data scientists who can find innovative ways to collect, analyze and visualize data and effectively present their findings.

-Many associate data science with how it’s used to target online advertising for Google or Facebook, handle logistical networks for Amazon, or manage the complexities of gig-economy businesses like Uber.
-But data science is being used in more ways than you might expect.
-Today, data science is used to:
+Many associate Data Science with how it’s used to target online advertising for Google or Facebook, handle logistical networks for Amazon, or manage the complexities of gig-economy businesses like Uber.
+But Data Science is being used in more ways than you might expect.
+Today, Data Science is used to: